 • What does the university look for in stand-out personal statements?

-6 top tips for saving money on open days
+6 top tips for saving money on university open days

 The main expense you're going to face is probably the cost of travel.
-Depending on how far afield you're looking, you might have to fork out on train or even plane tickets, which can get seriously expensive.
+Depending on how far afield you're looking, you might have to fork out on train tickets (or even plane tickets!), which can get seriously expensive.

-Our main tip here is to get booked up as early as possible – if you leave it until the week before, prices will be sky-high.
+Our main tip here is to book your travel to universities as early as possible – if you leave it until the week before, prices will be sky-high.

 Also, make sure you invest in a 16-25 Railcard – this will give you a third off train tickets, and is an investment you're likely to pay off when you're at university.
 While delays are super annoying, if you don't get to your destination on time you could be owed a refund, saving you money on your fare.